Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The isoperimetric mass and the isoperimetric Penrose inequality

-\section{The Isoperimetric mass and the Isoperimetric Penrose inequality}
+\section{The isoperimetric mass and the isoperimetric Penrose inequality}

 So far, we did not mention any particular example of $3$-manifold with nonnegative scalar curvature and minimal, outermost boundary.
-Let us stick now to the archetypal one, that will actually constitute the model for the geometric inequalities that we are going to present.
-The ($3$-dimensional) Schwarzschild manifold of (positive) mass $\ma$ is the space $\R^3\smallsetminus \set{\abs{x} < 2 \ma}$ endowed with the rotationally symmetric metric
+Let us focus now on the archetypal one, that will actually constitute the model for the geometric inequalities that we are going to present.
+The Schwarzschild manifold of dimension $3$ of (positive) mass $\ma$ is the space $\R^3\smallsetminus \set{\abs{x} < 2 \ma}$ endowed with the rotationally symmetric metric

-This Riemannian manifold is scalar flat, the boundary $\partial M = \{{\abs{x} = 2\ma}\}$ is minimal, and since any other level set of $\abs{x}$ is constantly mean-curved, such boundary is also outermost, since the presence of any other closed minimal surfaces would result in a contradiction with the Maximum Principle.
+This Riemannian manifold has zero scalar curvature, the boundary $\partial M = \{{\abs{x} = 2\ma}\}$ is minimal, and, since any other level set of $\abs{x}$ has constant mean curvature, such boundary is also outermost, since the presence of any other closed minimal surface would result in a contradiction with the Maximum Principle.

 It is known from early work of Bray \cite{bray_penroseinequalitygeneralrelativity_1997}, later generalized in various directions \cite{bray_isoperimetriccomparisontheoremschwarzschild_2002, brendle_constantmeancurvaturesurfaces_2013}, that the isoperimetric sets in this warped products are only the Euclidean annuli given by $E_R = \{2\ma \leq \abs{x} \leq R\}$.
-Coherently with Shi's reverse Isoperimetric inequality, and with the fact that balls form an Inverse Mean Curvature Flow, one checks that
+Coherently with Shi's reverse isoperimetric inequality and with the fact that balls form an Inverse Mean Curvature Flow, one checks that

-Moreover, this bound is seen to scale as $R \to +\infty$ with $R^{2}$.
-Interestingly, one computes that the mass parameter $\ma$ is in fact recovered with the following limit
+Moreover, the quantity at the left-hand side is seen to be asymptotic, as $R \to +\infty$, to $R^{2}$.
+Interestingly enough, one computes that the mass parameter $\ma$ is in fact recovered as the limit

-The above observations can serve as a motivation for the notion of Isoperimetric mass, a concept conceived by Huisken \cite{huisken_isoperimetricconceptmassgeneral_2006}. \begin{definition}[Isoperimetric mass] Let $(M, g)$ be a Riemannian $3$-manifold possibly with boundary, with infinite volume.
-Then, its \emph{Isoperimetric mass} is defined as
+These observations serve as a motivation for the notion of \emph{isoperimetric mass}, first introduced by Huisken \cite{huisken_isoperimetricconceptmassgeneral_2006}. \begin{definition}[Isoperimetric mass] Let $(M, g)$ be a Riemannian $3$-manifold possibly with boundary, and with infinite volume.
+Then, its \emph{isoperimetric mass} is defined as